 Indeed, an imbalanced gut has the potential to expose a woman and her baby to just as many or even more toxins than her environment through self poisoning!

-Gut Dysbiosis and Anemia Go Hand in Hand
+Gut Dysbiosis Triggered by The Pill and Anemia Go Hand in Hand

 Most people with abnormal gut flora also suffer from various stages of anemia.
 This is because some of the most common pathogenic strains of bacteria that take hold in an imbalanced gut are those that consume iron: Actinomyces spp., Mycobacterium spp., pathogenic strains of E.Coli, Corynebacterium spp. and others.